An oatmeal cookie crust is the base for this fruit pizza recipe.

 Adding Greek yogurt to recipes doesn’t sacrifice flavor, but it does add protein.
 This added protein can help prevent unnecessary snacking and over-eating!

 You can use traditional cream cheese or Neufchatel, for the frosting if desired and experiment with flavored Greek yogurt.

 The amount of sugar used can be adjusted to suit your taste.
 The yogurt is tangy, so keep that in mind as you add sugar and flavoring.
 I used vanilla extract, but almond or coconut would be delicious!

-I chose to use tropical fruits, like mangos, pineapples, white peaches and strawberries as my fruit topping.
+I chose to use tropical fruits, like mangos, pineapples, white peaches and strawberries as my fruit topping (if you like tropical fruit, check out this Pina Colada Fruit Salad).
 The fruits were cut, then lightly grilled to bring out their natural sweetness and their juices.
 Feel free to play around with the fruits.
 Nectarines, plums, mandarin oranges, and apricots would taste fantastic!

 How Long Will Fruit Pizza Keep?

 You can make fruit pizza up to one day ahead of time and store it (tightly covered) in the refrigerator.
 Store leftovers for up to 3 days.
 I would advise that if you are preparing this in advance, to store the fruit separately, then top the pizza with the fruit just before serving.
 This will prevent the fruit juices from “leaking” and coloring your cream cheese topping.

 The benefit to using an oatmeal cookie crust as opposed to a crescent roll crust is that the dough will not get soggy if stored for a few days.

 Is Fruit Pizza Healthy?